 With fewer players remaining when the ITM bubble comes about, hanging on might be more difficult.
 And tightening right up whilst leading to a greater chance of cashing, could leave you with a tiny stack by the time the bubble bursts making it really difficult to continue much further in the tournament without a lot of luck.
 So ideally, strike a balance between patience and aggression.
 Look to assert pressure on other medium-to-short stacks, especially if they seem on the tight side.
 Whilst avoid the looser and bigger stacked players.

-Stop wasting time with inefficient study hours.
-Stop wondering what you should work on next.
-And stop passively watching videos or watching books that never amount to anything.
-Instead, use this workbook to study the right stuff between sessions.
-Inside you get a variety of exercises to help you explore hand reading, ICM spots, range building, and more.
-Each exercise has questions that an actual coach would ask to help you internalize a sort of checklist that you can use in real-time to assign better ranges and take better lines.
-Your homework is right here.
-Start doing 1 exercise per day and see how much stronger your plays become in just a few weeks!
+Designed For Tournaments Players This workbook contains a variety of exercises to help you explore hand reading, ICM spots, range building, and more.
+Each exercise has questions that an actual coach would ask you to help you internalize a sort of checklist that you can use in real-time to assign better ranges and take better lines.
+Learn more and grab your copy of the tournament workbook.

 POKERSTARS BIG $162 BUBBLE